rmuit/copernica-api/README.md

 processes using this class, and a component I'm using in a synchronization process that can insert/update profiles and related subprofiles.

+#### Don't use CopernicaRestAPI

 It is recommended to not use CopernicaRestAPI directly.
 I'm using it but keeping it in a separate file, for a combination of overlapping reasons:
 - Even though Copernica's API servers are quite stable and the API behavior is documented in https://www.copernica.com/en/documentation/restv2/rest-requests, there are still unknowns.
-(Mostly in the body/headers returned by the response, e.g whether POST requests could sometimes not return an ID; see POST_RETURNS_NO_ID above.)
-So, I was afraid of upsetting my live processes by moving completely away from the standard code (and writing code that was in itself more consistent by throwing exceptions for every Curl error or HTTP 4xx/5xx response) until I observed more behavior in practice.
-I'd rather move slowly and carefully than have the chance of a bunch of errors in my processes because of making some wrong assumptions.
+(See "error handling" above.)
+So, I was afraid of upsetting my live processes by moving completely away from the standard code until I observed more behavior in practice.
 - This way, we can more easily track if Copernica makes changes to their reference class, and we can merge them in here fairly easily.
 - Separating extra functionality interpreting the responses (e.g. getEntity() /